tryoxiss/hermod-messanger-server/README.md

 | Mac Server | All | None |
 | Other Distributions | N/A | If it runs |

+**Why the name?**
+*Hermod* is the name of the norse messanger god, which works for hopefully obvious reasons.
+The name could also be "war god".

 ## Developement